IrisReijnen/SubtitleLive/README.md

 2. Open VS Code and create a new file named `main.py`.
 3. Press `Ctrl + Shift + P` to open the command palette.
 4. Type and select "Python: Create Environment."
 5. Wait for the environment to load.
-You will then be prompted to choose between `venv` and `conda`.
-Select `venv`.
+You will then be prompted to choose between `venv`, `conda` etc. We recommend using venv but others are possible.
 6. Choose to create a new environment.
 7. After the environment is set up, make sure it is activated.
 8. Install the required Python package with this command in the terminal:

     ```bash
-    bashCopy codepip install requests
+    pip install requests
     ```

 #### Step 4: Install Whisper, Torch, and Sounddevice